pdjr-n2k/TMP106/README.md

 ## Temperature sensors

-The TMP108 module supports a maximum of eight LM335Z or equivalent temperature sensor IC.
+The TMP108 module supports a maximum of eight LM335Z or equivalent temperature sensor ICs.
 Other types of temperature sensor cannot be used and connecting them to a TMP108 module will almost certainly damage the module beyond repair.

-LM335Z-based temperature sensors are commercially available (for example Victron ) or you can easily make your own sensor.
+LM335Z-based temperature sensors are commercially available (for example from Victron) or you can easily make your own sensor.

 The LM335Z sensor IC is packaged in a TO-92 housing and has the following pin layout.

 Pin 1 - calibrate (not used by TMP108)
-Pin 2 - ground (G)
+Pin 2 - supply (P)
-Pin 3 - supply (P)
+Pin 3 - ground (G)

 ### Making a bolt-on temperature sensor

-You will require an LM335Z IC, a length of two-core cable with 0.5mm2 conductors, a 10mm2 ring terminal with a hole size that suits your mounting needs and a minimum 10mm2 cable capacity and some silicone sealer or potting compound.
+You will require an LM335Z IC, a length of two-core cable with 0.5mm2 conductors, ring terminal with a hole size that suits your mounting needs and a minimum 10mm2 cable capacity and some silicone sealer or potting compound.

 1. Remove the calibrate pin from the LM335Z by cutting or breaking it off as close to the IC body as possible.